piezosystemjena/nv200-python-lib/README.md

 #### Required dependencies

-Run `poetry install` in this directory to install all dependencies necessary for running the
-examples:
+To install all required dependencies and set up the project in editable mode:

 ```shell
 poetry install
 ```

-This will also install an editable version of the `nv200` library.
-If you don't want this, you can add the `--no-root` flag, which will then only install the dependencies, but not the `nv200` package itself:
+To skip installing the project itself (i.e. install only dependencies):

 ```shell
 poetry install --no-root